 We have a finite supply of natural resources in North America.
 Much of our North American domestic crude oil supply crosses the original US indigenous treaty territory during transport.
 Transport of crude oil supply has traditionally utilized rail and road transport.
 We have a severe infrastructure problem in the US.
 Due to overuse and neglect, rail and road transport are not as reliable today.

-Most of us know our history with Indigenous peoples, and honoring treaty territory is less than perfect.
+Most of us know our history with Indigenous peoples, and honoring treaty territory miles from perfect.

-The Bakken pipeline passes through 1851 Sioux treaty territory, protected under Federal Statute and Article 6 of US Constitution**.
+The Bakken pipeline passes through the 1851 Sioux Treaty territory, protected under Federal Statute and Article 6 of the US Constitution**.